 The shipbuilding company started out repairing towboats and tugboats and in some instances, passenger boats.
 As the business expanded, numerous construction bays were constructed in order for several boats to be repaired at the same time.

 With the development of the new construction bays, hundreds of workers were hired to fill the demand of getting the boats repaired and/or upgraded as soon as possible.

 During the 1990s, Orange Shipbuilding expanded again and began shipping open lighters and tank barges to the U.S. Navy.

 In addition, the company began constructing towboats for the Corps of Engineers, which eventually led to Conrad Industries purchasing the shipping company in 1997.

 Orange Shipbuilding and Asbestos Use

-Furthermore, the facilities were stocked with asbestos-containing materials previously, and were not removed or abated prior to hundreds of employees and contractors working at the shipyard.
+Further, the facilities were already stocked with ACMs from previous use and were not removed or abated prior to hundreds of employees and contractors working at the shipyard.